 Rose’s is a little dingey, cash only, and there’s a pool table that’s mostly in the way.
 Despite all that, it’s one of our favorite spots to meet someone for a first date.
 There are a few couches that make it feel like a basement, but your date will almost certainly go much better than your junior prom afterparty did.
 Plus, there are free pretzels and the jukebox is loaded with hits - if you can’t manufacture some romance out of all of that, good luck.

 Maria’s is the perfect combination of casual neighborhood tavern and trendy hangout.
-There’s a homey wood-paneled bar on one side, a bigger, industrial-looking bar on the other, Kimski attached to the back serving delicious Korean-Polish bar snacks, and a great soundtrack every night of the week.
+There’s a homey wood-paneled bar on one side, a bigger, industrial-looking bar on the other, Kimski attached to the back, and Pizza Fried Chicken Ice Cream next door.
 Plus, since it’s also a store, you can easily grab a six-pack to go, if you decide to continue the date at your place or theirs.